seqwellBioinfo/lima_demux_bbduk/README.md

 ## Requirements:
 For the hifi bam file name, it requires pacbio barcode info (for example bc1003) in the third string separated by .
-For example, SEQW102-002-01.hifi_reads.bc1003.bam  and SEQW102-002-01.hifi_reads.bc1003copy.bam are both acceptable bam file names.
-If you have bam file name different from this, please rename the file as the code is using the pattern to create and name lima produced files.
+For example, `SEQW102-002-01.hifi_reads.bc1003.bam` is an acceptable bam file name. `bc1003` is used as a key for this hifi bam file in the pipeline.
+If you have bam file name different from this pattern, please rename the file as the code is using the pattern to create and name lima produced files.

 ## How to run the pipeline: